0xjmux/0xjmux.github.io/content/posts/ledfx-spotifyd-installation.md

 # Troubleshooting
 ## Spotifyd
-The issues listed here are mostly related to getting LedFx and spotifyd working with pulseaudio on the Pi.
-Fore more LEDFx specific issues, see [LEDFX: Troubleshooting](https://ledfx.readthedocs.io/en/stable/trouble.html).
+The issues listed here are mostly related to getting LedFx and spotifyd working with pulseaudio on the Pi, since that's where there seems to be the most issues.

 ### Error: Failed to initialize DBus connection
 Error: `Failed to initialize DBus connection: D-Bus error: Unable to autolaunch a dbus-daemon without a $DISPLAY for X11`